vernegogh/dockerphish/README.md

-# sneaky_gophish
+# Docker_Phish
 Hiding GoPhish from the boys in blue!
-See my blog article linked below for details on all the changes made during compilation of GoPhish before using!
+See blog article linked below for details on all the changes made during compilation of GoPhish before using!

 * [Never had a bad day phishing](https://www.sprocketsecurity.com/blog/never-had-a-bad-day-phishing-how-to-set-up-gophish-to-evade-security-controls)